elm/elm-lang.org/src/guide/chapters/architecture.md

 ```

 In our `viewCounter` function, we construct the `Counter.Context` to pass in
-all the nesessary forwarding addresses.
+all the necessary forwarding addresses.
 In both cases we annotate each
 `Counter.Action` so that we know which counter to modify or remove.